Envek/rubyconfau-threads-callbacks/slides.md

 <!--
 After this change got merged I started to think about whether behaviour of the NATS client changed or not.
 And I realized that it did, and, frankly speaking, it could be a breaking change, but only if this behaviour was specified somewhere.

-But I couldn't find it anywhere, so it can be treated as a mere internal implementation detail… 🤷‍♂️
+But I wasn't specified, there was no promise that a subscription callback will be executed in the same thread every time, so it can be treated as a mere internal implementation detail… 🤷‍♂️ No need to bump major version, yay!

 Hopefully no one used `Thread.current` in the NATS callbacks, it seem to be not that common technique anyway.
 -->